 @testable annotation for importing different modules.

-Now, to compile tests for real device, select device to be used from the menu and press Command + B (or Product -> Build).
+Now, to compile tests for real devices, select a device to be used from the menu and press Command + B (or Product -> Build).
 Note that since Xcode has been changed quite a lot with the latest version, you have to deal with those tests differently based on which Xcode version you are using.

 In Xcode 7 you can right click on .xctest under Product, and select Show in Finder: